lestrrat/writing-sample/README.md

 calls for a dough with a high hydration level, which in turn means that the dough will be soggy and hard to handle.

-To alleviate some of this, we can perform an extra step all "autolyse".
+To alleviate some of this, we can perform an extra step called "autolyse".
 While the name is fancy, this just means that you mix the flour and the water, and let it sit for about an hour.